China Burma India theater: U.S. Army and Allied Air Forces

-In the spring of 1944, with the arrival of command B-29s in the theater, another factor would be added to air force operations.
-XX Bomber Command of the Twentieth Air Force was tasked with the strategic bombing of Japan under Operation Matterhorn, and reported directly to the JCS in Washington, D.C.
+In the spring of 1944, the arrival of Boeing B-29 Superfortresses in the theater, presaged a major offensive against Japan.
+XX Bomber Command of the Twentieth Air Force was tasked with the strategic bombing of Japan under Operation Matterhorn.
+It engaged in very-long-range Boeing B-29 Superfortress bombardment operations against Japan, Formosa, China, Indochina and Burma.
+It reported directly to the Joint Chiefs of Staff in Washington, D.C., and had no command relationship with any authority in India.
 However, XX Bomber Command remained totally dependent on Eastern Air Command for supplies, bases, ground staff, and infrastructure support.

+The B-29 force included the 1st Photo Squadron, and the 58th Bombardment Wing at Chakulia, Kharagpur, with the 40th (Chakulia Airport), 444th, 462nd, and 468th Bombardment Groups.

+While in India, XX BC was supported logistically by Tenth Air Force and the India-China Division, Air Transport Command.
+The B-29 groups moved to West Field, Tinian, in early 1945.

 After a period of reshuffling, Eastern Air Command's air operations began to show results.
-In August 1944, Admiral Mountbatten noted in a press conference that EAC fighter missions had practically swept the Japanese air force from Burmese skies.
-Between the formation of SEAAC in November 1943, and the middle of August 1944, American and British forces operating in Burma destroyed or damaged more than 700 Japanese aircraft with a further 100 aircraft probably destroyed.
+In August 1944, Admiral Mountbatten said to a press conference that EAC fighter missions had practically swept the Japanese air force from Burmese skies.
+Between the formation of ACSEA in November 1943, and the middle of August 1944, American and British forces operating in Burma destroyed or damaged more than 700 Japanese aircraft with a further 100 aircraft probably destroyed.
 This achievement considerably reduced dangers to Air Transport Command cargo planes flying in support of the Hump airlift operation.
 By May 1944, EAC resupply missions in support of the Allied ground offensive had carried 70,000 tons of supplies and transported a total of 93,000 men, including 25,500 casualties evacuated from the battle areas.
 These figures did not include tonnage flown in the Hump airlift missions to China.